-With no offseason in wrestling, WWE Records are getting broken every year — records most fans aren’t even aware of.
-We’re here to change that!
+With no offseason in wrestling, records are broken every year — records most fans aren’t even aware of!

 WWE Records – The Royal Rumble

 One of the most popular pay-per-views across all of wrestling is the Royal Rumble.
 The Rumble has always been a fan-favorite.
 It’s not only a great event to get a group of friends together to celebrate surprising returns, see a favorite performer put on an "iron man" performance, or even win the whole thing leading to an often much-needed new direction in top storylines on the show.
 It’s the start of WrestleMania season, after all!

 It’s a pay-per-view that’s all about the numbers.
 Thirty participants, one winner.
 Each year WWE tends to put out a video that shows the Royal Rumble by the numbers.
 In these videos, they’ll showcase records set with all kinds of fun trivia thrown in.

 These videos remind you that the shortest time before elimination was Santino Marella at 1.9 seconds (breaking The Warlord’s 1989 record for shortest Royal Rumble appearance by a tenth of a second), or that the longest time in the Rumble match was Rey Mysterio at a whopping 1 hour and 12 minutes.
 We’ll be going over some facts that are known, with many that are lesser-known but just as interesting!